 - More complex projects, including multiple complex scenarios or model customization, could take six months or more.

-Contact us and we would be happy to discuss your project with you and give you a better understanding of how long it will take.
+Contact us and we would be happy to discuss your project with you and give you a better understanding of how long it will take and the best approach to take to meet your needs.